regrif-07/csharp-players-guide-projects/README.md

 Each challenge has its own corresponding project.
 There is also a separate Utility project containing classes used in many projects.

-During the development of these solutions, I already had experience programming and working with C#, so some solutions may seem more complicated than originally planned by the author of the book.
+During the development of these solutions, I already had experience programming with C#, so some solutions may seem more complicated than originally planned by the author of the book.